 CocoaPods support is technically available but not recommended due to validation issues:

-pod spec lint validation fails due to libavif dependency's old iOS deployment targets (8.0-9.0)libarclite, which was removed from Xcode 14+pod install since app deployment targets (iOS 13.0+) override pod settingsRecommended alternatives:
+pod install since app deployment targets (iOS 15.0+) override pod settingsRecommended alternatives:

 | Component | Status | Location | Notes |